samsquire/ideas3/README.md

 # 85. Layers lang

-Some algorithms are easier to explain when they are transferred to paper and moved around on a table with bits of string connecting them.
+Some algorithms are easier to explain when they are transferred to paper and moved around on a table with bits of virtual string connecting them.
 I propose a layer language for building algorithms this way.

 Creating a movement of a layer, prompts the user for a machine readable reason for moving and what to move.
+I envision a btree being easy to create with layer language.

 # 86. Build server configured by YAML in Markdown